-At the south west of Iran, there’s an Elamite temple in form of a ziggurat that predates Persian Empire.
-The ancient territories where Elam kings were ruling from was in this part of the country and the temple strongly expresses the magnitude of the royal power to build up such a structure.
+At the southwest of Iran, there’s an Elamite temple in the form of a ziggurat that predates the Persian Empire.
+The ancient territories where Elam kings were ruling from were in this part of the country and the temple strongly expresses the magnitude of the royal power to build up such a structure.
 The efficiency in constructing such a structure is implicitly suggesting how advanced the architecture of the time used to be.

 Pioneers of Architecture

-Ancient Iranians have initiated their own styles in the architecture according to the requirements dictated by the climate, rituals, usage, etc in this part of the world.
-The people who travel to Iran can see the historical mounds where the earliest inhabitants of Iranian plateau have built their settlements and temples since 8000 years ago.
+When I tell you that Iran will be the journey of your life, there are tangible reasons for it.
+Ancient Iranians have initiated their own styles in architecture according to the requirements dictated by the climate, rituals, usage, etc in this part of the world.
+The people who travel to Iran can see the historical mounds where the earliest inhabitants of the Iranian plateau have built their settlements and temples since 8000 years ago.

 Variety of Ethnic Groups

 When you take one or two weeks traveling in Iran, you will notice the variety of ethnic groups in Iran.
 Persians, Kurds, Azeris, Arabs, Balochis, Gilakis, Armenians, Assyrians, Turcomans, etc are among these groups.
 They have their own dialects, languages, etc, and follow traditions that are, at times, thousands of years old.